-Up to date global-woods has conducted 4 major surveys of the living conditions of people in an areas of 5 km around the Kikonda Forest Reserve to find out the impact of global-woods AG’ activities on the communities.
+Up to date global-woods AG has conducted 4 major surveys of the living conditions of people in an area of 5 km around the Kikonda Forest Reserve to find out the impact of global-woods AG’ activities on the communities.
 The key methods used are questionnaires, focus group discussions and key informant interviews.
-The studies were conducted by University of Rottenburg, EACL consultants, Heifer international and a freelance consultant.
-A recent survey was conducted by the Sustainability department of global-woods.
-On top of that, meetings with community members and local authorities as well as annual participatory project assessments are conducted on a continuous basis, their results and follow-up activities being documented.
+The studies were conducted by University of Rottenburg, EACL consultants (2010) Heifer international (2010) and a freelance consultant (2011).
+A recent survey was conducted by the Sustainability department of global-woods AG (2015 and 2017 respectively).
+In addition meetings with community members and local authorities are conducted on a continuous basis, their results and follow-up activities being documented.
 Grievances raised during the studies were dealt with using standard procedures.

 In future, monitoring of the development of livelihood levels of communities will continue to be monitored through surveys and direct interaction.